 That’s okay.
 Not everyone needs to play guitar, and if you’d rather play a different instrument, or focus on something like art or sports or business or skydiving, there is nothing wrong with that.
 It’s your life, and you can choose to do whatever you want.

 However, it’s really a shame when people do want to learn guitar, but convince themselves they can’t.
-Here a few of the things people think stop them from learning the instrument, and why they are wrong.
+Here a few of the things that people think stop them from learning the instrument, and why they are wrong.

 - Lack of motivation: Your lack of motivation may actually be lack of organization.
 Learning to play can seem overwhelming, but break it down into small, bite-sized chunks and you’ll find it easier to get moving.

 - Lack of musical aptitude: The world is filled with musicians, athletes, dancers, artists, and writers who weren’t particularly gifted but succeeded because they worked harder than anyone else.